zuozhenggh/learning-library/data-management-library/exacs/dockerapp.md

 ```
 <copy>docker build -t aone:1 .</copy>
 ```
-**NOTE: When running the docker build command make sure in the same directory as dockerfile, In this case /nodeappDocker**
+**NOTE: When running the docker build command, make sure you are in the same directory as dockerfile.
+In this case, that would be nodeappDocker.**

 Once the docker image build is done, you can find the image by running the below command
 ```